Helping The Hurt Attorney Blog

 • Notify your employer about the work injury or illness.
 Include the date, time, type of injury, and how the injury occurred.

-• File a formal workers' compensation claim.
+• File a formal workers' compensation application.

 These steps are crucial.
-It is extremely tough to get compensation if you do not go through the correct steps of filing a claim.
-Once you've done that, your employer and their insurance company will choose a doctor to conduct an independent medical examination.
+It is extremely tough to get compensation if you do not go through the correct workers' comp claim process.

 Do Not Wait to File Your Work Injury Claim

-At Helping The Hurt, we are ready to help you get the compensation you deserve for your workplace injuries.
 Working closely with our workers' compensation attorneys will keep you from missing deadlines and ensure that the proper documents are filled out correctly and promptly.

 Free Work Injury Case Review